open-neuroscience/FENS-2022/Estibaliz.markdown

 </p>

 <p style='text-align: justify;'>
 A crucial part of my work and dedication is to make computational tools accessible (open and user-friendly) and reusable, and train non-experts to benefit from them.
-As a postdoc in Ridardo's lab I'll be learning (a lot) of super-resolution microscopy, and building novel machine-learning methodologies applied to it.
+As a postdoc in Ricardo's lab I'll be learning (a lot) of super-resolution microscopy, and building novel machine-learning methodologies applied to it.
 </p>

 ---